r0mainK/blog/_posts/2020-11-08-concise-guide-to-efficient-python-tooling.md

 }
 ```

 As you can see I specify a different line length then the default (88), but apart from that no configuration is required, as that is the basic purpose of this tool.
-Setting the timeout to a higher value can be pretty useful if you have many files in your project.

 ## Sorting imports

 Here this is really about preference, I recommend you make up your mind by checking out [this repo](https://github.com/PyCQA/flake8-import-order) - and stick to it by using [isort](https://github.com/PyCQA/isort) to order imports on save.
-I like the appnexus style, with the additional constraint of keeping only one import per line for clarity.
+I like the `appnexus` style, with the additional constraint of keeping only one import per line for clarity.
 If you want to try it out, here is how to do it:

 ```json
 {